auan0001/MPI-One-sided-Game-of-Life/README.md

 # Game of Life One-sided MPI
+## About

+This is an excerpt from my BSc thesis in the Engineering Physics programme at the dept. of Computational Science, Uppsala universitet.
+The data passing between the nearest neighbors is done through halo exchange

 ## Compiling and running
 Clone the repository and run `Make` in the root directory.